meltyourface/blank/posts/Shamen-priests-and-warriors/Shamanic-Ascent-A-Meditation-Journey-for-Priests-and-Warriors/index.md

 2. ****Ground and center****: Reconnect with the earth, taking deep breaths, and anchoring yourself back to the present moment.
 Feel the renewed strength and wisdom within you.
 3. ****Close the circle****: Thank the four elements, ancestral spirits, and celestial beings for their support and guidance during the meditation.
 Gently release their energies, letting them return to their realms.

-Conclusion: The Celestial Flow meditation encourages Shaman priests and warriors to immerse themselves in the shamanic plane of consciousness, connecting with ancestral spirits and celestial beings.
+**Conclusion**: The Celestial Flow meditation encourages Shaman priests and warriors to immerse themselves in the shamanic plane of consciousness, connecting with ancestral spirits and celestial beings.
 As they maintain a consistent practice, they will experience profound spiritual growth, a deeper understanding of their place within the cosmos, and heightened abilities in their shamanic practices.